Abstract of Title

 Housing and Urban Development (HUD)

 The ratio comparing housing expenses to before-tax income that's used by lenders to qualify customers for a mortgage.

 Terms used to mean "escrow" in some parts of the country.
 See Escrow.

 See Debt-to-Income Ratio (DTI)

-A published interest rate, such as the prime rate, LIBOR, T-Bill rate, or the 11th District COFI.
-Lenders use indexes to establish interest rates charged on mortgages or to compare investment returns.
-On ARMs, a predetermined margin is added to the index to compute the interest rate adjustment.
+A published interest rate, such as the prime rate, that lenders use to establish interest rates charged on mortgages or to compare investment returns.

-Amount of money paid for the use of funds provided by another party.
+The amount a borrower owes a lender for the use of borrowed money.
 Also a right, share, or title in property.

 Interest Rate Cap